Kodwo Eshun

 Kodwo Eshun (born 1967) is a British-Ghanaian writer, theorist and filmmaker.
-He is perhaps best known for his 1998 book More Brilliant than the Sun: Adventures in Sonic Fiction and his association with the art collective The Otolith Group.
-He currently teaches on the MA in Contemporary Art Theory in the Department of Visual Cultures at Goldsmiths College, University of London, and at CCC Research Master Program of the Visual Arts Department at HEAD (Geneva University of Art and Design).
+He is perhaps best known for his 1998 book More Brilliant than the Sun: Adventures in Sonic Fiction and his association with the art collective The Otolith Group, which he co-founded in 2002 with Anjalika Sagar.

+Eshun teaches on the MA in Contemporary Art Theory in the Department of Visual Cultures at Goldsmiths College, University of London, and at CCC Research Master Program of the Visual Arts Department at HEAD (Geneva University of Art and Design).

 Early life and education

 Kodwo Eshun was born and raised in the far northern suburbs of London.
 His father was a prominent diplomat to the United Kingdom.
 His family is of the Fante people of Ghana, and his younger brother is the author and journalist Ekow Eshun.

 As a youth, Eshun undertook a study of comic books, J. G. Ballard, and rock music.
 According to his brother, Eshun was heavily disturbed and influenced by the 1979 coup of Ghana carried out by J. J. Rawlings.

 He studied English Literature (BA Hons, MA Hons) at University College, Oxford University, and a Romanticism and Modernism Masters at Southampton University.

 In his first book, Kodwo Eshun devised a unique page-numbering system, beginning in negative numbers.
 On page −01[-017], he wrote:

 At 17, Kodwo Eshun won an Open Scholarship to read Law at University College, Oxford.
 After eight days he switched to Literary Theory, magazine journalism and running clubs.
 He is not a cultural critic or cultural commentator so much as a concept engineer, an imagineer at the millennium's end writing on electronic music, science fiction, technoculture, gameculture, drug culture, post war movies and post war art for The Face, The Wire, i-D, Melody Maker, Spin, Arena and The Guardian.

 He later described his decision to pursue music journalism professionally as a devotional act that included a vow of poverty.